CP317S18/testing/README.md

-# testing
+# Testing

-Testing for the application
+The test cases can be found on [google sheets](https://docs.google.com/spreadsheets/d/1eq5DVbJMHYR0Q-mCH5XosW4niXJF-HhbbpWOfbO9VW4/edit?usp=sharing) or downloaded as an .xlsx file.